limelight-mint/LLM-Visitors/README.md

 ```

 Our `Service Collection` has initialized `MonoHall` instance:
+> [!TIP]
-> Remark: You can create new `IHall` inheritance that is NOT a MonoBehaviour (like `public class ClockService : IHall`) and you can start it once somewhere, its all up to you we just showing u simplest way
+> You can create new `IHall` inheritance that is NOT a MonoBehaviour (like `public class ClockService : IHall`) and you can start it once somewhere ticking with tickrate you want, its all up to you we just showing u a simplest way

 ```
+[SerializeField] private MonoHall hall;
+...

 private void InitializeHall(ServiceCollection services) {
     hall.Enter(new DiscordVisitor(services.Get<DiscordService>()));